27 weekends for SESI with Bossaball Brazil

-The SESI Bossaball Tour includes 27 Brazilian bossaball weekends this year.
-SESI stands for Brazil’s Serviço Social da Industria (the Social Service of Commerce) and is not only just a single event about passing by the beautiful Brazilian beaches.
+SESI stands for Brazil’s Serviço Social da Industria – the Social Service of Commerce.
+The SESI Bossaball Tour included 27 Brazilian Bossaball weekends and was not only just a single event passing by the beautiful Brazilian beaches.

 SESI has the aim of expanding the nationwide system of social welfare facilities that promote education an appreciation in the cultural fields.
 The largest Serviço Social da Industria facility of all, SESI São Paulo, included the game of Bossaball for the first time in 2010.
 “Bossaball is one of those sports, leisure and recreation programs that the whole family should attend.
 Actions like this unite the family and the community and do well for the whole society,” says the president of Sesi-SP and Fiesp, Paulo Skaf.
 “SESI stimulates the practice of sports activities for the whole population because we know that sport is a composite of education and health.
 I hope that the State continues its work and meets the expectations and needs of the population,” he adds.